Slaithwaite Striders Running Club

 Membership Secretary and Kit Officer

-can’t remember a time I didn’t run, when I was a child I would always instigate a game of chase.
+I can’t remember a time I didn’t run, when I was a child I would always instigate a game of chase.

 Welfare and DBS and Social Secretary.

 My parents always took us Youth Hostelling when we were growing up, usually to the Lake District.
 As a student at Lancaster, I went hiking most weekends.
 Once I started work, I signed up for annual ‘Race for Life’ 5k events.
 I trained a little each time, but always stopped when the event was over.
 After having my second child, I realised I needed to join a running club to keep me motivated and to lose some weight!
 Holmfirth Harriers was my first club.
-With them, I trained and raced regularly, usually taking part in 10k road races
+With them, I trained and raced regularly, usually taking part in 10k road races.

 Ben Walker